Sequoia National Park Planning Guide

 Services Are Limited

-Road Conditions Vary
+Road Conditions Will Vary

 While some roads are easily accessible, others may have steep grades with vehicle restrictions in place.
 Road closures are also common throughout the year, depending upon weather and fire concerns.